Average Cost of Car Insurance for 2025

 Not-At-Fault Accidents

-How a not-at-fault accident on your record can impact your car insurance rates varies by state.
+The ways in which a not-at-fault accident on your record can impact your car insurance rates vary by state.
 Many states don't hike your car insurance premiums if you're involved in an accident for which you weren't at fault.

 However, other states still raise your car insurance premiums, or at least certain carriers do.
 Single-car accidents, in which no other vehicles or drivers were involved, may also be considered your fault by many insurance companies, so your rates may likely increase after an incident that falls in this category.